GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-24-text-to-speech-and-screenreaders-for-devs.md

 **Tip: Make sure you have at least a couple or hours to half a day to get started!
 Using a screen reader is a steep learning curve, but well worth it.**

-You can [download NVDA([NV Access | Download NVDA](https://www.nvaccess.org/download/) for free.
+You can [download NVDA](https://www.nvaccess.org/download/) for free.
 Follow the [NVDA 2023.3.2 User Guide (nvaccess.org)](https://www.nvaccess.org/files/nvda/documentation/userGuide.html?) to get started setting up NVDA and learning how to use it.

 I believe in not reinventing the wheel.
-So here's a well done video by Matt Isner, a JavaScript developer from [Deque Systems: Web Accessibility Software, Services & Training](https://www.deque.com/)) on [Accessibility Testing with the NVDA Screenreader](https://youtu.be/Vx1vSd5uYS8?si=65RcHOSA99nnW5cZ) focused on developers.
+So here's a well done video by Matt Isner, a JavaScript developer from [Deque Systems: Web Accessibility Software, Services & Training](https://www.deque.com/) on [Accessibility Testing with the NVDA Screenreader](https://youtu.be/Vx1vSd5uYS8?si=65RcHOSA99nnW5cZ) focused on developers.
 Though it's from 2016, it's still relevant.

 <iframe width="320" height="180" src="https://www.youtube.com/embed/Vx1vSd5uYS8?si=qQoizMiwaKMKASLC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>